mgifford/drupal-security/src/regulations.rst

    :alt: A link from the noun project.

 Be aware of the regulations in your environment.
-Your country & industry may have it's own standards.
+Your country & industry may have its own standards.
 Acquia has compiled a nice `list of regulations`_ to to review as well.

 Global